Heteroprox

 Heteroprox is an extinct genus of deer from the Miocene of Europe.

 Description

 Heteroprox was a mid-sized deer that would have been similar in appearance to a muntjac.
 It would have stood about 1 m tall and weighed around 35 kg.

 It had fairly long legs, and two-pronged antlers.
 Based on its leg proportions, it was probably semi-aquatic and lived in humid, swampy environments.

+Palaeoecology

+Dental microwear and mesowear indicates that H. larteti consumed significant quantities of abrasive grasses.